danielvelasquez/terraform-azurerm-multitier-app-template/README.md

 ## Access Management Considerations

 Provisioning of azure key-vault for top level secrets is out of scope for this assignment, instead all credentials and secrets to access the subscription are stored as CI/CD masked variables which means they won't be accidentally printed in console logs on GitLab and only project Maintainers have access to them, for secrets inside the cluster like database credentials and app insights a kubernetes secret resource is provisioned in the module.

+Currently a named space is used on GitLab.com for the mirroring repositories but they can be put in a group so that default access variables can be shared and RBAC finely implemented at both group and project level
 ## Module Release Pipeline

 This module is tested and released using GitLab CI mirroring repo: